Straighten Your Teeth Without Anyone Knowing

 Is Invisalign too good to be true?

 Well, it seems to be the real deal!
 Compared to traditional braces, Invisalign has little or no interference to daily life — it’s invisible from a distance and you’re free to eat whatever you want because the aligner can be removed before meals and you can brush and floss as usual.
-Tooth extraction aren’t always necessary like with braces but, in cases where it’s required, Invisalign designs a tooth-coloured pontic into your aligner to camouflage the hole – so, no embarrassing gap in your mouth.
+Tooth extraction aren’t always necessary but, in cases where it’s required, Invisalign designs a tooth-coloured pontic into your aligner to camouflage the hole – so, no embarrassing gap in your mouth.

 An Invisible Way to Get Straight Teeth – Another Reason to Smile!